 What is An Expert Witness Disclosure?

-The expert witness disclosure process refers to the requirement for each side to identify any expert witnesses they plan to call to testify, along with detailed information about those experts.
+The expert witness disclosure process requires each side to identify any expert witnesses they plan to call to testify, along with detailed information about those experts.

 Both sides commonly use expert witnesses to strengthen their cases.
 Experts can possess technical or medical knowledge that a jury may need to understand complex aspects of the case, such as the nature and extent of the plaintiff’s injuries.